Praemuntiacus/Craniometric_Analysis_of_the_Subfamily_Cervinae/README.md

 18 •	Frontal breadth (W_frontal; in males only): Measurement taken at the frontal constriction before the pedicles;

-•	Breadth of the neurocranium (W_braincase): Measurement taken behind the ped-icles in males and as the maximal breadth of the braincase in females;
+•	Breadth of the neurocranium (W_braincase): Measurement taken behind the ped-icles in males and as the maximal breadth of the braincase in females (*not shown on the scheme*);

 20 •	Diameter of the orbit (D_orbit; vertical);